ShawnCarpenter/crawler/Readme.md

 node crawler url number_of_levels [-a]
 ```

-I am using the node-fetch package to fetch the data
+I am using the following packages:

-I am using the jsdom package to parse the returned data for links.
+- node-fetch to fetch the data

-jsdom is not working as I expected for the css files.
+- jsdom package to parse the returned data for links
-I am still trying to figure out that part.
+- css-url-parser to get the @import links from the .css files